Note: All patient names have been changed to protect their privacy.

 10:00 am – Counseling a Patient with Chronic Back Pain

-My first in-office visit of the day is “Sheila,” a 43-year-old female who stays at home and suffers from chronic back pain and doesn’t have insurance.
+My first in-office visit in of the day is “Sheila,” a 43-year-old female who stays at home and suffers from chronic back pain and doesn’t have insurance.
 Sheila’s back pain has been flaring up at an increasing rate over the past several years and has worsened significantly in recent months.

 In addition, I recently diagnosed her with a skin condition called porokeratosis.
 I had performed a skin biopsy (a free in-office procedure for Sheila) and sent the specimen to a pathologist that gave us a pre-contracted rate of $50 to confirm the diagnosis.